Produce Perks Provides

 Please note: Snap/EBT Produce Perks are available and redeemable at manned checkouts at participating stores.

-New program Provides Fresh Fruits and Vegetables for low-income Wayne County shoppers
+Produce Perks Provices Fresh Fruits and Vegetables for low-income shoppers

-July 18, 2018—For families who rely on SNAP (Food Stamps), fresh produce is often off the table – literally.
-But in Wayne County, that’s about to change.
-A new program is bringing “produce-purchasing power” to the families who need it most.
+For families who rely on SNAP (Food Stamps), fresh produce is often off the table – literally.
+But in Wayne County – and now Tuscarawas and Coshocton Counties too – that’s changed.
+Produce Perks is bringing “produce-purchasing power” to the families who need it most.

-Now families shopping with SNAP at three locations of Buehler’s Fresh Foods will receive up to $10 extra – per visit – to spend on fruits and vegetables.
-It’s all part of a partnership with the national non-profit Wholesome Wave, funded by the Ohio Department of Health and on track to reach tens of thousands of Ohioans this year.
+Now families shopping with SNAP at six locations of Buehler’s Fresh Foods will receive up to $10 extra – per visit – to spend on fruits and vegetables.
+It’s all part of a partnership with the national non-profit Produce Perks Midwest and by the Ohio Department of Health and on track to reach tens of thousands of Ohioans this year.

 We all know we should eat fruits and vegetables daily, but families struggling with poverty often simply cannot afford them.
 As a result, the same people forced to skip meals are also likely to suffer from obesity and diabetes—because the foods they can afford lead to high rates of diet-related disease.
 But when people can afford fresh produce, they buy it.
 That’s where this program comes in.

-Each time SNAP customers spend at least $5 on fresh produce at Buehler’s, they will receive a $5 coupon for more fresh fruits and vegetables.
+Each time SNAP customers spend at least $5 on fresh produce at participating Buehler’s, they will receive a $5 coupon for more fresh fruits and vegetables.
 There’s no enrollment or paperwork to fill out; shoppers receive the benefit automatically.
-Three Buehler’s Fresh Foods locations (two stores in Wooster and one in Orville) are currently distributing produce vouchers.
+Six Buehler’s Fresh Foods locations (Dover, New Philadelphia, Coshocton, Orrville and the two stores in Wooster) are currently distributing produce vouchers.

 “The Ohio Department of Health’s Creating Healthy Communities Program is committed to improving healthy food access in under-resourced communities,” said Ann Weidenbenner, MS, RDN, LD, Creating Healthy Communities Program Manager, Ohio Department of Health.
 “The expansion of the Produce Perks program to three Buehler’s retail locations in Wayne County improves access to fresh fruits and vegetables for residents and helps families on SNAP stretch their food dollars.”